Welcome to the Libraries & Collections support pages for NHS staff.

 ebook options via Kortext

-Additional ebooks to support your any time access is coming online via Kortext.
+Additional ebooks to support your any time access are available via Kortext.
 Our largest collection remains on Ebook Central Platform (OpenAthens required) and there are key titles via Oxford University Press (OpenAthens or login free from GSTT PCs).

-The new Kortext platform will have a growing number of titles purchased in collaboration with other NHS libraries.
+The Kortext platform will have a growing number of titles purchased in collaboration with other NHS libraries.
 A new platform is now ready at https://read.kortext.com/ you will need your OpenAthens.
 Click the Collection tab to see the books.

 See more details of all the options on our ebook page.